 How often should you apply for a credit card?

-Opening a credit card is a personal decision.
-And when it comes to how often you should apply for a new card, there’s no one-size-fits-all answer.
+When it comes to how often you should apply for a card, there’s no one-size-fits-all answer.
+But there are some considerations that can help you figure out what’s best for your situation.

 What you’ll learn: